A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Comparison with Experiment

 We have employed in our approach a simple model for the color degrees of freedom and we have concentrated on \J mesons.
-It should be noted that the gluo-dissociation mechanism $g+\Phi \to Q+\bar{Q}$ as well as its detailed balance counterpart -- expected to become significant for deeply bound states, thus around $T_c$ -- were not included in our dynamical treatment.
-To improve on these aspects will be the subject of an upcoming publication.
-The new EPOS4 approach will also allow to treat correctly the correlations between the initially formed $c\bar c$ pairs.
+It should be noted that the gluon-dissociation mechanism $g+\Phi \to Q+\bar{Q}$ as well as its detailed balance counterpart -- expected to become significant for deeply bound states, thus around $T_c$ -- were not included in our dynamical treatment. \JA{At the highest $p_T$ values, considered in our work, one observes deviations between the experimental values for $R_{AA}$ and $v_2$ and our predictions.
+They come from several shortcomings of our approach in this kinematic regime.
+There, due to the large $\gamma_{cm}$ of the $Q\bar Q$ cm system, the calculation of the potential interaction between the $Q$ and the $\bar Q$ in their center of mass system has large systematic errors and has to be improved.
+Also \J from excited charmonium states and from B meson decay have to be included for a quantitative description and \Js~, which are produced in the corona, and do not pass the QGP, have to be consistently added.
+Last but not least, if a Q is close by, which forms with the considered $\bar Q$ a color neutral state, the interaction of a heavy quark with the QGP partons has to be modified to take the dipole character of this interaction into account. } To improve on these aspects will be the subject of an upcoming publication.
+The new EPOS4 approach will also allow to treat correctly the correlations between the initially formed $c\bar c$ pairs which is as well an important ingredient of the microscopic modelling.